Vow Writing Made Easy

 It’s so easy to write, write and write some more.
 Writing from the heart is important but it’s easy to get carried away.
 Once you’ve spilled everything out on the page, it’s a good idea to edit them down – say what you want to say, no more, no less.

-Length-wise, 200-300 words seems to be the sweet spot (as a guide, 300 words will take approximately 3 minutes to say) Long vows (especially anything over 500 words) will be difficult to fit onto a single vow card in a font size that’s legible.
-So, take out a highlighter and mark up the best bits - what are the bits that make you smile the most.
+Length-wise, 200-300 words seems to be the sweet spot (as a guide, 300 words will take approximately 3 minutes to say) So, mark up the best bits - what makes you FEEL the most.

-Whilst short n’ sweet can work for some couples, don’t make them super short just because you want the ceremony to be short - the vows really are the highlight of the whole ceremony.
-And don’t stress about the editing!
-I’m here to help you with this part.
+Whilst short n’ sweet can work for some couples, don’t feel that you need to make them super short just because you want the ceremony to be short - the vows really are the highlight of the whole ceremony.

 Ash & Mitch.
 Photo by Figtree Pictures

-I suggest getting your vows finished at least four weeks out.
-It’s a nice feeling to know they are ready so you can enjoy the home stretch to your big day.
-Send me your draft and I’m more than happy to be a sounding board and give you guidance & feedback.
+I suggest getting your vows finished at least THREE weeks out from your wedding.
+It’s a nice feeling to know they are finished so you can enjoy the final weeks with as short a ‘to-do’ list as possible.
+If you’re one of my couples, send me your initial draft and I can be a sounding board, giving you guidance & feedback and any editing help you desire.

 Katya & Pat.
 Photo by Blackbird Tale